Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

 </details>

-We now have our logic ready, we can make use of this logic to display 10 posts at a time and navigate to different page numbers with help of Pagination component.
+We now have our logic ready, we can make use of this logic to display 10 posts at a time and navigate to different page numbers with help of the Pagination component.

-## Activity 5 - Putting it all toghether
+## Activity 5 - Putting it all together

-We learned about all required things in above activites now it's time to put it all together so that we have a working Pagination feature.
+We learned about all the required things in the above activities now it's time to put it all together so that we have a working Pagination feature.

-1. Make use of the concepts you learned above to create a Pagination component and map only 10 post at a time based on the page number you received in the handleChange method.
+1. Make use of the concepts you learned above to create a Pagination component and map only 10 posta at a time based on the page number you received in the handleChange method.

 <details>
 <summary>Solution</summary>